AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/executeAsModal.md

 ### Details

-`executeAsModal` takes the following arguments:
+executeAsModal takes the following arguments:
-1. `targetFunction`: The JavaScript function to execute after Photoshop enters a modal state.
+1. targetFunction: The JavaScript function to execute after Photoshop enters a modal state.
-1. `options`: Options describing the request.
+1. options: Options describing the request.
 The following properties are recognized:
-   1. `commandName` (required): A string describing the command.
+   1. commandName (required): A string describing the command.
 This string is shown in the progress bar UI.
-   1. `descriptor` (optional): An object with command arguments.
+   1. descriptor (optional): An object with command arguments.
 See documentation for targetFunction below

 The JavaScript target function has the following signature:
 ```javascript
 async function targetFunction(executionContext, descriptor)
 ```

- - `executionContext` contains functionality related to managing the modal state.
+The executionContext contains functionality related to managing the modal state.

- - `descriptor` contains the values provided to the descriptor property in the options argument to executeAsModal.
+The descriptor contains the values provided to the descriptor property in the options argument to executeAsModal.

-#### `executionContext`

-Contains the following properties:
+The executionContext contains the following properties:
 * isCancelled: A boolean that is true if the user has cancelled the modal interaction.
 The user can cancel by hitting the Escape key, or by pressing the "Cancel" button in the progress bar UI.
 * onCancel: A function property.
 If JavaScript assigns a function to this property, then this function is executed if the user cancels the modal interaction.
 * reportProgress: A function that JavaScript can use to customize the progress bar.
 See below for details.